 The impact to the profession through the influence of the Physical Therapy Political Action Committee (PT-PAC) is a direct result from those who support advocacy efforts of the American Physical Therapy Association (APTA) through a commitment to PT-PAC.
 We hope you will continue to support APTA's advocacy efforts in the coming years.
 Thank you.

-PT-PAC disbursed more than $1.2 million in direct contributions to federal candidates, leadership PACs, and national political party committees.
-Direct contributions made by PT-PAC were given to both Republican (53%) and Democratic candidates (47%)—the most bipartisan distributions of a major health care PAC in the country.
-Some 96% of the candidates that PT-PAC supported won on Election Day.
+The American Physical Therapy Association Political Action Committee (PT-PAC) disbursed more than $1.1 million in direct contributions to federal candidates, leadership PACs, and national political party committees.
+Direct contributions made by PT-PAC were given to both Republican (52%) and Democratic candidates (48%) – the most bipartisan major health care PAC in the country.
+91% of the candidates that PT-PAC supported won on Election Day.

-PT-PAC raised more than $1.63 million in the 2015-2016 election cycle.
-Personal contributions to PT-PAC in 2016 increased by 9.3% over 2015, and business contributions increased by 8.7%.
-Business contributions to PT-PAC over the last year represents 22.7% of the overall contributions (an increase of 1.1% from the previous year).
+PT-PAC raised more than $1.52 million in the 2017-2018 election cycle.
+Personal contributions to PT-PAC in 2018 decreased by 3.7% compared to 2017 and business contributions decreased by 5.4%.
+Business contributions to PT-PAC over the last year represents 23% of the overall contributions (a decrease of 0.3% percent from the previous year).